Witiko/doctoral-thesis/main.md

 research on interpretable representations that enable explainable math information retrieval and show the tangible benefits of interpretability.

-In chapter \vref{cha:conclusion}, I will summarize the results of my research in relation to my research questions, and I will offer directions for future work.
+I will conclude in Chapter \vref{cha:conclusion} by summarizing the results of my research with respect to my questions and offer directions for future work.

 # Background {#background}
 \label{cha:background}